Shubham1479/TalkWise-Firebase-Flutter/README.md

-*This app has few bugs related to toggling the join button, email formatting and admin isse(admin issue is when a person creates a group he/she cannot see the members of the group but all the other members can see it properly)*
+*This app has few bugs related to toggling the join button, email formatting and admin issue(admin issue is when a person creates a group he/she cannot see the members of the group but all the other members can see it properly)*

 # Output